- Average Point Score: 4.5

-- 4.0 in Literature and a 4.0 grade in Language at GCSE.
+- Grade 5 in both English Literature and English Language at GCSE

 - Miss Pearson